raleel/mythras-srd/0007_Magic.md

 DEX+POW: 12 or less: x2, 13-24: x3, 25-36: x4, 37+: x5.

-**Boost**: Spend 2 Power Points to gain an extra Action Point that can only be used to Change Range, Move, or Outmaneuver.
+**Boost:** Spend 2 Power Points to gain an extra Action Point that can only be used to Change Range, Move, or Outmaneuver.

 ### Enhanced Strength

 Damage bonus is calculated using STR+SIZ+POW and maximum lift is determined by the character's STR+POW: 12 or less: 1 ton, 13-24: 2 tons, 25-36: 3 tons, 37+: 5 tons.
 Unarmed attacks count as large size and melee and thrown objects have their size or force increased by one.

-**Boost**: Spend 3 Power Points to double maximum lift for one action or task.
+**Boost:** Spend 3 Power Points to double maximum lift for one action or task.

 ### Flight

 Gain a flight speed equal to POW in metres, with a maximum speed outside of combat equal to ten times movement in kilometres per hour.

-**Boost**: Spend 3 Power Points during an aerial Move action to initiate a charge attack during the movement.
+**Boost:** Spend 3 Power Points during an aerial Move action to initiate a charge attack during the movement.

 ### Heightened Sense

 Choose one sense.
 Perception checks with that sense are one skill grade easier.

-**Boost**: Spend 2 Power Points to use the core power for a different sense.
+**Boost:** Spend 2 Power Points to use the core power for a different sense.

 ### Inherent armor

 Provides an armor value to all locations equal to one third of CON, rounded up.
 Characters may choose to reduce the value of a location by up to two points to add it to another location; for example, lowering the value of their right arm to add to their head.

-**Boost**: When struck by an attack, gain an extra armor point against it for each 1 Power Point spent.
+**Boost:** When struck by an attack, gain an extra armor point against it for each 1 Power Point spent.

 ### Life Support

 Gain immunity to two environmental conditions or biological requirements.

-**Boost**: Gain immunity to two additional environments or requirements.
+**Boost:** Gain immunity to two additional environments or requirements.

 ### Lucky

 Calculate base Luck Points with CHA and half of POW, rounded up.

-**Boost**: When doubles are rolled spend 3 Power Points to gain a temporary Luck Point which must be used by the end of the scene.
+**Boost:** When doubles are rolled spend 3 Power Points to gain a temporary Luck Point which must be used by the end of the scene.

 ### Regeneration

 Regain one Hit Point to all wounded locations at the start of each round if the location has not sustained a Major Wound.

-**Boost**: Enter a healing trance and spend 1 Power Point per hour to regain one Hit Point to a location with a Major Wound.
+**Boost:** Enter a healing trance and spend 1 Power Point per hour to regain one Hit Point to a location with a Major Wound.

 ### Savant

 Choose three skills with one characteristic in common and checks with them are one grade easier.

-**Boost**: When using a specialized skill such as Craft or Science that is also a Savant skill, spend 3 Power Points to gain a specialty the character doesn't have for one task at the same level as the Savant skill.
+**Boost:** When using a specialized skill such as Craft or Science that is also a Savant skill, spend 3 Power Points to gain a specialty the character doesn't have for one task at the same level as the Savant skill.

 ### Teleport

 Teleport to any visible point within POW in metres as a move action.

-**Boost**: Spend 2 Power Points to teleport up to half of POW in metres, rounded up, as a free action.
+**Boost:** Spend 2 Power Points to teleport up to half of POW in metres, rounded up, as a free action.

 ### Vaporous Form

 As an action turn into a cloud of vapor or fine particles that is incapable of interacting with the physical world but is immune to physical attacks.
 Gain a flying speed equal to one- third POW in metres and pass through openings of any size.
 Energy based attacks inflict half damage to the character's Power Points.
 If reduced to 0 Power Points the character returns to a solid state and must make a Hard Endurance check of fall unconscious for 1d6+1 minutes.

-**Boost**: Spend 3 Power Point to solidify one hit location for one action.
+**Boost:** Spend 3 Power Point to solidify one hit location for one action.

 ### Limits